gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Regen Illegals.md

 - Activated Tripwire
 - Activated Observer
 - Activated Dripleaf
+- Permanently Activated Observer

 ****USR****

+Things on Every Block
 - Cactus on Every Block
-- Every Plant-Based Foliage on Every Block
+- Every Plant-Based Foliage on Every Block (including itself)
+- Soul Fire on non-soul Blocks
+- Fire on Soul Sand Blocks
+- Torches on Any Block (including itself)
+- Sea Pickles on Glowstone and Sealanterns, and itself
+- Azaleas on Every Block (including itself)
+- Ladders Connected to nothing or any block (including itself)
+- Buttons on Fence Gates and Walls
+- Redstone Repeaters on any Block (including itself)
+- Redstone Comparator on any Block (including itself)
+- Redstone Dust on any Block (including itself)
+- Bubble Column without Water
+- Bubble Columns without Soulsand/Magma Block
+- Chrous Plant on any Block
+- Chrous Flower on Any Block
+- Rails on Any Block (including itself)
+- Bells on Any Block (including itself)
+- Levers and Buttons on any Block (including itself)
+- Hanging Signs on Any Block
+- Dripstone on Any Block (including itself)
+- Flowerpots on any Block (including itself)
+- Amethyst Clusters/Buds on Any Block
 - Lit Creaking Heart without Pale Oak Logs
 - Unlit Creaking Heart with Pale Oak Logs

-- Soul Fire on non-soul Blocks
-- Fire on Soul Sand Blocks
-- Torches on Any Block
-- Sea Pickles on Glowstone and Sealanterns
+Waterlogged Anything
 - Waterlesss Seagrass
 - Waterless Kelp
 - Waterless Tall Seagrass
+- Waterlogged Foliage
+- Waterlogged Redstone
+- Waterlogged Torches